Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Related Works

 \subsection{Unsupervised Domain Adaptation}

 Unsupervised Domain Adaptation (UDA) is an important research direction in transfer learning, aiming to improve the performance of models on the target domain by leveraging labeled data from the source domain and unlabeled data from the target domain~\cite{DAN}.
 The core challenge lies in the distribution discrepancy (i.e., domain shift) between the source and target domains.
-Researchers have proposed various methods to reduce this discrepancy, including distribution alignment (e.g., DAN~\cite{DAN}, DANN~\cite{DANN}, MADA~\cite{MADA}), pseudo-label generation~\cite{khodabandeh2019robust,kim2019self}, image translation methods~\cite{HTCN,bousmalis2017unsupervised,qin2024conditional}, and mean-teacher training methods~\cite{deng2021unbiased, cat}.
-UDA is widely applied in fields such as computer vision~\cite{deng2023harmonious,DANN,deng2021unbiased,sadis}, natural language processing~\cite{9206973}, medical image analysis~\cite{8995481, 8988158}, remote sensing data processing~\cite{HSA,zou2023cross}, and autonomous driving~\cite{cat}.
-Despite significant progress, UDA still faces challenges such as interpretability~\cite{yue2021transporting}, domain structure distortion~\cite{DAN}, and unreliable knowledge transfer~\cite{pei2024evidential}.
+Researchers have proposed various methods to reduce this discrepancy, including distribution alignment (e.g., DAN~\cite{DAN} and MADA~\cite{MADA}), pseudo-label generation~\cite{khodabandeh2019robust,kim2019self}, image translation methods~\cite{HTCN,qin2024conditional}, and mean-teacher training methods~\cite{deng2021unbiased, cat}.
+UDA is widely applied in fields such as computer vision~\cite{deng2023harmonious,lu2025visual,sadis}, medical image analysis~\cite{8995481}, and autonomous driving~\cite{cat}.
+Despite significant progress, UDA still faces challenges such as interpretability~\cite{yue2021transporting,wang2025crowdvlm}, domain structure distortion~\cite{DAN}, and unreliable knowledge transfer~\cite{pei2024evidential}.